Skip to Main Content

 2. Be prepared.
 Make sure you have the slides, have done any preparatory reading and have any equipment your need to make effective notes.

-3. Use the functions on Yuja.
+3. Use the functions on YuJa.
 You can search for keywords in captions to find a section of a video more quickly.
 You can also use the transcript to aid your understanding.

 4. Use as a regular part of your study, re-watching parts of the session, if need be, as soon as possible.
 Do not be tempted to ‘binge watch’ these as an aid for revision